-When you’re in Elko, stop by the Western Folklife Center, the host of the annual National Cowboy Poetry Gathering, which will celebrate its 31st anniversary in 2015.
+When you’re in Elko, stop by the Western Folklife Center, the host of the annual National Cowboy Poetry Gathering, which celebrated its 33rd anniversary in 2017.
 Basque culture also plays a tremendously important role in this neck of the woods.
 The hearty, multi-course Basque cuisine – steak, beans, salad, fries and rich red wine are the usual staples – is served family-style at several Elko restaurants.
 Although tough to choose from, The Star Hotel is one of Nevada's most legendary restaurants and its unmistakable neon sign continues to be one of the most photographed places in Elko County.

 The Northeastern Nevada Museum and California Trail Center tells a fascinating story of pioneers and natural history in the region.
 For information about the Elko area, check out the Elko Chamber of Commerce Visitor Center, which is housed in the historic Sherman Station, a turn-of-the-century, log-style ranch house that at the time of its construction was the largest log home in Nevada.